kevin-kmetz/dense-linear-algebra/README.md

 ```

 ## Usage as a Target-specific Module
 The library can be compiled as an importable module for each of the Haxe targets.
-An HXML build script "build_modules_for_scripting_targets.hxml" can be run with the `haxe` command, which will then build importable libraries for Lua, JavaScript (Node), and Python in corresponding folders under "./bin/lib/".
+An HXML build script can be run with `haxe build_modules_for_scripting_targets.hxml`, which will then build importable libraries for Lua, JavaScript (Node), and Python in corresponding folders under `./bin/lib/`.

 While the modules can of course be used within scripts in each of the targets, the primary motivation for offering them as such was so that the library can be used and experimented with from a REPL environment, and then used in a fully compiled capacity for more serious application.